Newport (steamboat): Later operations

 In the parade of boats held on July 4, 1914, Newport and the barge Julia won first prize for decoration.
-According to a newspaper report, "the Newport and the royal barge, Julia were beautifully and elaborately decorated with bunting, flags and chinese lanterns, making a most beautiful and brilliant experience.
+According to a newspaper report, "the Newport and the royal barge, Julia were beautifully and elaborately decorated with bunting, flags and [C]hinese lanterns, making a most beautiful and brilliant experience.

 On Sunday, July 19, 1914, over 1000 people travelled on the railroad between Albany, Oregon and Yaquina City.
 Two trains arrived and three trains departed from Yaquina City.
 To accommodate the traffic, Newport made five trips that Sunday, with the barge Julia, between Yaquina City and the Newport waterfront.

 In April 1918, repairs to Newport were completed at the Anderson Boat Works at Toledo, Oregon.
 The barge Julia was hauled out for repairs shortly after the work was complete on Newport.

 In March 1920, John "Johnny" Marshall, president of the Newport Navigation Company, visited Newport to inspect Newport, which was then operating between South Beach and Yaquina City.
 Marshall was then 82 years of age, and was probably the most senior of the steamboat men then living.

 Marshall had been friends with a number of historical figures, including Ulysses S. Grant, whom he had visited in the White House, and generals Hooker and George B. McClellan.
 Marshall had served as engineer on a number of well-known vessels on the Columbia and Willamette rivers, including Enterprise (1855), Wide West, Hassalo, Senator, and Willamette Chief.

 In June 1920, the rail service to Yaquina City, and the processing of detraining and boarding the Newport, came under newspaper criticism.
 Only one train per day was now running, and the cargo transfer facilities had deteriorated, with the pier that once supported the train having rotted partially away.

 In March 1922, Newport was undergoing repairs at Toledo, at the Altree shipyard.
 The work included an overhaul, repaint, with new guard rails and the addition of some new timbers.
 The schooner Sea Foam was placed on the run temporarily while Newport was out of service.

 Newport was scheduled to be back on the run on Wednesday, March 30, 1922.